Navigating The Paths To FedRAMP Authorization

 Agency Authorization Path source fedramp.gov

-Although both paths lead to an authorization under FedRAMP, the two have significant process differences.
-We recommend exploring the Agency sponsorship path, which allows for risk acceptance, allows you to avoid the JAB prioritization process, and in certain cases, allows your CSO to go directly through the 3PAO Security Assessment (potentially skipping a Readiness Assessment) which may allow for a quicker authorization path.
+Although both paths lead to an authorization under FedRAMP, the two have significantly different processes.
+At RISCPoint, we recommend exploring the Agency sponsorship path, which allows for risk acceptance while helping organizations avoid the JAB prioritization process.
+In certain cases, this path also enables your CSO to go directly through the 3PAO Security Assessment (thereby potentially skipping a FedRAMP Readiness Assessment), which may allow for a quicker authorization path.

 Getting ready for FedRAMP

-As guided by FedRAMP, it is also important to understand your CSO’s and organization’s preparedness and viability for the FedRAMP authorization process.
-A Cloud Service Provider (CSP) should be prepared to demonstrate whether its service is operational or is under development and the extent of the current demand for the service in the federal market.
+Understanding your CSO’s and organization’s preparedness and viability for the FedRAMP authorization process is crucial.
+A CSP should be prepared to demonstrate whether its service is operational or is under development, in addition to the extent of the current demand for the service in the federal market.

-A CSP will need to define a few key items related to their cloud offering at the onset of the authorization process:
+That being said, a few key items related to the CSP’s cloud offering must be checked off at the onset of the authorization process:

 - Explore utilizing existing or potential Agency Partners